Mobile machines and works vehicles

 For vehicles built on a category N based chassis i.e., conventional truck, they must comply with the EC whole vehicle type approval (ECWVTA).
 Current type approval requirements for motor vehicles are set out in Regulation (EU) 2018/858 and these vehicle types are generally classified under special purpose vehicles.
 Further information on type approval see type approval webpage

-For ‘in-service’ vehicles the regulations* are as follows:
+For vehicles in-service, the applicable regulations* are as follows are as follows:

 S.I.
 No. 190 of 1963 Road Traffic Construction, Equipment and Use of Vehicles Regulations